 forward_model: fortran files for computation of modeled measurements (forward model)

-interfaces: routines that provide data preparation, validation and exchange between different submodules of scientific module
+interfaces: routines that provide data preparation, validation and exchange between different submodules of the scientific module

-external_interfaces: definition of connections of the code with some external software (mainly superLU solver).
+external_interfaces: definition of connections of the code with some external softwares (mainly superLU solver).

-utilities: general routines used in many different submodules of the scientific code such us print routines.
+utilities: general routines used in many different submodules of the scientific code such as print routines.

 internal_files: kernels used for computing particle single scattering properties by the forward model part of the code

-settings: contains the source files used by the used by configuration unit that defines the settings for the calls to all the modules of the system.
+settings: contains the source files used by the configuration unit that defines the settings for the calls to all the modules of the system.

 Figure 2.9.
-The structure of the utilization of public standard libraries in the GRASP code
+Structure of the utilization of public standard libraries in the GRASP code

-(green color indicates the optional libraries, violet color indicates the optional but highly desirable libraries, the reddish color indicates that currently mandatory for control unit now, but that will be separated from the code before GRASP open release).
+(green color indicates the optional libraries, violet color indicates the optional but highly desirable libraries, the reddish color indicates that which is currently mandatory for the control unit, but that will be separated from the code before GRASP open is released).
 The licenses of each library are indicated in parenthesis.

 The following main libraries are used by GRASP:

 mpi library: the control unit has the optional feature of parallelizing segment process using mph technology.
-The various mpi libraries can be used.
-Correspondingly the (each one with different licenses) so the user has can choose the implementation of mpi technology using the selected software that may have different performance and license.
+The various mpi libraries can be used (each one with different licenses).
+Thus, the user can choose the implementation of the mpi technology, using the selected software that may have different performance and license.

 lib csv: this library helps to parse the databases prepared in CSV (Comma-Separated Values) format that is used in some input concrete drivers.
 This library is not needed if a specific compilation is used (that depends on the concrete data and driver used).